BanaanaaHammock/uReg/README.md

 uReg uses the `.php` filename itself to verify existing user ids, then checks the `$userPass` variable for a matching password.
 If successfully matched, uReg will return an `echo 'ok';` to complete the authentication with uMMORPG Login system.

-**Register/Authenticate Users:**
+**Integration:**

-For uMMORPG you you should replace the entire line `133` of `NetworkManagerMMO.cs` where you find the `request` variable with the following `var request = new WWW("http://domain.com/uReg.php?id="+id+"&pw="+pw);`.
+You should now replace the entire line `133` of `NetworkManagerMMO.cs` with the following `var request = new WWW("http://domain.com/uReg.php?id="+id+"&pw="+pw);`.

-Finally make sure to uncomment the 3 lines below this, and set line `161` to the following:
+Note: make sure to uncomment the 3 lines below the `var request` variable,

+Finally update line `161` to the following:
 `if (Utils.IsNullOrWhiteSpace(id) && Utils.IsNullOrWhiteSpace(pw)) {`

 That's it! you now have a simple flat file solution for user registrations ready to go!
+Enjoy!

 ## Acknowledgement